Staff profile

 Biography

-Dr Spyros Angelopoulos is an Associate Professor at Durham University Business School.
-His research focuses on users’ behaviour on online platforms, the adaptation of organizations during digital transformation, and on security and privacy issues of users on online platforms.
+Spyros Angelopoulos is a Full Professor and co-Director of the Centre for Strategy, Technological Innovation, and Operations (CSTIO) at Durham University Business School.
+His research focuses on users’ behaviour on digital platforms, the adaptation of organizations during digital transformation, and on security and privacy issues of users on digital platforms.
 He has been selected as ‘Faculty Expert’ by Google, for his commitment to leading transformation in Cloud Computing research and education.

 Research interests